Editor, Webmaster: Phil Cartwright Editor@earlyjas.org

 Barking Spider Tavern

-started the first Winking Lizard), came up with the idea for a
+the first Winking Lizard), came up with the idea for a small

-small venue for live music.
-In September 1986, the Barking
+venue for live music.
+In September 1986, the Barking Spider

-Spider opened in an unassuming spot on Juniper street quite
+opened in an unassuming spot on Juniper street quite close to

-Martin, the proprietor, wanted a club that offered an intimate
+the proprietor, wanted a club that offered an intimate setting

-powered amps but essentially acoustic music.
-His dream came true and twenty two years later the music is still
+amps but essentially acoustic music.
+His dream came true and twenty two years later the music is still flowing

-the only kind of music you won’t hear are heavy metal, over amplified rock bands and traditional classical
+only kind of music you won’t hear are heavy metal, over amplified rock bands and traditional classical music.

-music.
 Otherwise, it’s all here to hear.
-Check it out for yourself at http://www.barkingspidertavern.com/ but
+Check it out for yourself at http://www.barkingspidertavern.com/ but be

 The Spider web site and printed info available at the Spider shows not only a wide variety of music styles but